By Pamela Mkhize

 - Have your pregnancy file on hand and in order.
 They will shout at you if you missed clinic appointments.

 - Leave the attitude at home.
-Nurses work long hours and you don’t want to get on their wrong side.
+Nurses work long hours and you don’t want to get on the wrong side of them.

 - Bring extra blankets.
 You might feel chilly after giving birth.

 - I was there for two days and I must say it sure felt like home.
-In the mornings, we were woken up and came together as new moms for prayer and lessons on how to take care of our babies as new mothers.
+In the mornings, we were woken up and came together as new moms for prayer and lessons on how to take care of our babies.

 - Don’t believe everything you’re told.
 When you’re pregnant, everyone believes they need to have a say about everything.
-I listened to people who told me state birth was the worst.
+I listened to people who told me a birth at a state hospital was the worst.
 Not mine!